Aam panna recipe and Bengali Aam pora’r shorbot recipe

 perfectly boiled soft & juicy raw mango slices

-Second step – Making roasted spices
+Second step – To make roasted spices

-• Slightly cool down the roasted spices and ground them with the help of a mortar & pestle or a small grinder jar to get a fine powder.ground dry roasted spices in mortar & pestle and in the grinder jar with boiled soft & juicy raw mango slices and mint leaves
+• Slightly cool down the spices and grind them with the help of a mortar & pestle or a small grinder jar to get a fine powder.ground dry roasted spices in mortar & pestle and in the grinder jar with boiled soft & juicy raw mango slices and mint leaves

 Third Step – Preparing aam panna

-• Take a blender jar, first, pour boiled raw mangoes & mint(pudina) leaves.
+• Take a blender jar, first, pour boiled raw mangoes & mint leaves.

 boiled soft raw mango slices and mint leaves in blender jar